London Eye Tickets

 London Eye ticket prices

-Being one of the most important tourist attractions in London, the demand for tickets is very high.
-Therefore I recommend you to buy them in advance and secure your place on this Ferris wheel, emblem of British culture that gets all the looks and the best photos.
+As one of London's most important tourist attractions, tickets are in high demand.
+I therefore recommend buying them online in advance to secure your place on this Ferris wheel, an emblem of British culture that attracts everyone's attention and makes for great photos.

-If you book your tickets in advance in Hellotickets the prices are:
+If you book your standard tickets in advance at Hellotickets, the prices are:

 Book tickets for the London Eye

-Why it's worth going on the London Eye
+Why it's worth buying tickets for the London Eye

 Views from the London Eye| ©Stig Nygaard